Ladies, let's talk about PMS for a minute...

 Avocado isn't just an Instagram-worthy toast topper.
-It's also high in fibre, monounsaturated fats, magnesium, and B6.
+It's also high in fiber, monounsaturated fats, magnesium, and B6.
 According to Robyn, these are all key nutrients for skipping PMS drama.

-That Clean Life members can add these avocado-dense meals to their meal plans:
+That Clean Life members can add these avocado-dense meals to their client’s meal plans:

 2. Sprinkle Flax & Pumpkin Seeds on Everything